 Summaries or digests may be produced in advance of a case being fully reported and often before the judgment is available to read.
 The Lawtel service (now part of Westlaw) has typically been the most rapidly updated source of information about new cases and is often the first place to read about a case that may have been heard just the previous day.
 Lexis Library includes the online-only All England Reporter service, where cases are cited as follows: Saxton v Bruzas [2018] All ER (D) 121 (Dec).
 A frequent source of confusion, this is distinct from the All England Law Reports; the (D) stands for "digest" and there is no equivalent print version.
-The Incorporated Council of Law Reporting also publishes the WLR Daily case summaries on its website.
+The Incorporated Council of Law Reporting also publishes the WLR Daily case summaries.
+These can be accessed freely by non-subscribers via their website or by signing up to the ICLR's weekly case updates email.